• Skip to primary navigation

 On your way to the Postal Museum try a walking tour

-The Postal Museum London have amazing walking trails you can download to make getting to the postal museum more interesting too.
+The Postal Museum London has amazing walking trails you can download to make getting to the postal museum more interesting too.

-Learn the history of the Mail Rail at the Postal Museum London
+Learn the history of the Mail Rail at the Postal Museum of London

 In 1911 plans were made to build an underground tunnel to serve the main sorting offices along the route.
 Work was started in 1915 and it was finally finished in 1927 and letters were carried from 1928.
 Thus cutting down the time it took to get post across the city.
 In 2003 The Postal Museum and Railway was closed due to it being cheaper to run the post by road.